Sumit692/LeetCode/README.md

 The **problem names/titles in this repository are correct**, but **some folder names contain incorrect LeetCode problem numbers**.

-This happened because of a **LeetCode push-extension numbering glitch** while pushing the solutions to GitHub.
+This happened because of a **LeetCode extension numbering glitch** while pushing the solutions to GitHub.

 For example: